Alveoloplasty

 How is alveoloplasty accomplished?

 Alveoloplasty is accomplished by placing bone graft material in the tooth socket.
 It is often done immediately after the tooth is removed to avoid the need for a second procedure later.
 Next, the gum tissue is placed over the socket and secured with sutures.
-Dr. Hille, Dr. Henriksen or Dr. Holleman may choose to use a space-maintaining product over the top of the graft to facilitate new bone growth.
+Dr. Henriksen, Dr. Holleman or Dr. Treinen may choose to use a space-maintaining product over the top of the graft to facilitate new bone growth.
 Once the socket has healed, the alveolar ridge can be prepared for dental implant placement.

 An alveoloplasty procedure is typically performed in Drs.
-Hille, Henriksen and Holleman’s office during the extraction procedure.
+Henriksen, Holleman and Treinen’s office during the extraction procedure.